4 October 1962

 Season 3, Episode 15: The Set-Up14 January 1965

 The Saint interrupts an armed robbery and is told by Chief Inspector Teal that the gang in question are responsible for similar crimes and are building up to a last big job.
 A hit is put out on the Saint to prevent any further attempts on his part to foil the gang, and, as he entertains a young lady in his apartment, a man with a telescopic rifle takes aim at him from a house opposite.
+Surely the Saint will survive, to expose the set-up.

 21 January 1965